Bulk Food Storage

 Joyce in MA

 Flour, cornmeal and other grains will keep longest without getting bugs if put in the freezer for 24 hours.
 Legumes such as peas and beans keep for a long time in glass jars with tight lids.
 I would think plastic containers with tight lids would also work.
 Dry milk keeps well in the fridge.
-I use bay leaves with pasta when I store it over the summer in Fl.
+I use bay leaves with pasta when I store it over the summer in Florida.
 It doesn't seem to get buggy if kept in sealed jars.
 I have a large glass jar for just that purpose.

 For sugar and salt, all she needs to do is make sure that they remain airtight and they will not get bugs in them.
 They will store that way indefinitely.